 Summary of Dr. Del Siegle’s Leadership, Teaching, Scholarship, and Service Activities

-Dr. Del Siegle is a professor of gifted and talented and Head of the Department of Educational Psychology in the Neag School of Education at the University of Connecticut (UConn).
+Dr. Del Siegle is a professor of gifted and talented and Associate Dean for Research and Faculty Affairs in the Neag School of Education at the University of Connecticut (UConn).
 He is among a select group of university professors who has been honored as a teaching fellow.
 This is the highest honor the University can award for outstanding teaching.
 He has also received the Neag School of Education’s Outstanding Alumni Young Investigator Award for his research in gifted education.
 In 2016, he received the Palmarium Award from Denver University, which is given yearly to the individual most exemplifying the vision of a future in which giftedness will be understood, embraced, and systematically nurtured throughout the nation and the world.
 He teaches graduate courses in educational research, creativity, the social and emotional needs of gifted students, and the Schoolwide Enrichment Model.
 Under his direction, UConn was one of the first universities to offer online courses in gifted education and an online master’s in gifted education.
-Dr. Siegle has directed the Three Summers Master’s Degree program at UConn for 15 years.

 Prior to earning his PhD, Dr. Siegle worked as a gifted and talented coordinator in Montana.
 In that role, he developed and coordinated a gifted and talented program for academically talented students.
 While in Montana, he served on the board of directors of the state gifted and talented organization and also served as president of that organization (Montana Association of Gifted and Talented Education).
 A student scholarship honoring him is awarded each year to a deserving student.
 He was also recognized as a Montana semi-finalists for the U.S. West Outstanding Teacher.